-Some traders haven’t detailed their trading criteria on the platform, so it will only reveal their request for ID after the payment has been made.
-It’s worth doing some research on the seller to check what their rating is from other buyers, including information such as are they reliable, do they communicate well, how long have they had their trading account with Potwallet.com, etc.
+Some traders haven’t detailed their trading criteria on the platform, so will only reveal their request for ID after the payment has been made.
+It’s worth doing some research on the seller, check what their rating is from other buyers (are they reliable, do they communicate well), how long have they had their trading account with Potwallet.com, etc.

 Users can purchase POT with PayPal, bitcoin or International Wire (Swift).

-If there is an issue with a trade, then Potwallet.com will change the status of the trade to “Dispute” and will hold the coins in escrow until either the financial aspects of a trade are finalized/resolved or both parties are happy with the terms of the trade.
+If there is an issue with a trade then Potwallet.com will flick the status to “Dispute” and will hold the coins in escrow until either the financial aspects of a trade are finalised/resolved or both parties are happy with the terms of the trade.